-The occurrence of substantial quantities of fire-cracked rocks at a number of investigated Sonota sites suggests a long-term reliance of hot rocks for heat transfer.
+The occurrence of substantial quantities of fire-cracked rocks at several investigated Sonota sites suggests a long-term reliance of hot rocks for heat transfer.
 Stone boiling and baking with hot rocks were associated with food production at temporary camps and base camps in other SU.
 What evidence is there of this in the SRSU?